gpokat/cdw_tasks/README.md

 |1/5 dan  | Master      |

 > :warning: **WARNING !** Please, be respectful !
 >Don't stole or just copy private solution.
-Try to solve it by self or contact me for help. :P
+Try to solve it by self or contact me for help.

 ### [Read about codewars project](https://github.com/codewars/codewars.com/wiki/About-Codewars)